-Jurisdiction for patent suits is automatic under 28 U.S.C. § 1338.
+Jurisdiction for patent suits is established under 28 U.S.C. § 1338.
 Under this statute, a patent owner may file suit in any federal district court where the defendant is subject to personal jurisdiction and venue is proper.
-Venue is proper in judicial districts where the defendant is incorporated, or has some business presence and has committed acts of alleged infringement.
-Courts in the United States only address the merits of United States patents, not foreign patents.
-While courts are sometimes willing to transfer cases from one judicial district to another, based on convenience and other factors, anti-suit injunctions are exceptionally rare and very difficult to obtain.
+In 2017, the principles for patent venue were significantly curtailed by the Supreme Court's decision in TC Heartland v.
+Kraft Foods, 137 S. Ct.
+1514 (2017).
+Under that decision, patent venue is only proper in judicial districts where the defendant is incorporated, or has some physical, established business presence and has committed the alleged infringement.
+However, for foreign defendants having no place of business in the U.S., venue is generally appropriate wherever the defendants are subject to personal jurisdiction.
+While courts are sometimes willing to transfer cases from one judicial district to another, based on convenience and/or other factors, anti-suit injunctions are exceptionally rare and very difficult to obtain.